Inflectra/spira-documentation/docs/Spira_Administration_Guide/System Users.md

-This screen lists all the users available in the LDAP server that [have not been already imported]{.underline} into SpiraPlan®.
+This screen lists all the users available in the LDAP server that have not been already imported into SpiraPlan®.
 The users are listed by name along with their login, email address and fully distinguished LDAP name (DN).
 You can narrow down the list by entering partial name matches in any of the fields displayed and clicking